gallandarakhneorg/labmanager/docs/journals.md

 * `WoS identifier of the journal`: it is the unique number associated to the journal of the [Web-of-Science](http://www.webofscience.com) system.

 > **_IMPORTANT NOTE 2:_** Without a WoS identifier, the information system of the laboratory will not get the quartiles from the Scimago website.
 You will have to enter them manually (see Section 4).

+* `Is the journal validated by a local authority?`: it is the boolean flag that indicates if a local authority has validated the information associated to the journal.
+Only a local authority (Director of a lab, etc.) may change this indicator.

 ## 4. Ranking of a journal